Using SQL Server HierarchyId with Entity Framework Core

 #Get descendants

-The IsDescendantOf method returns true if this is a descendant of a parent.
-You can use this method to get descendant items.
+The IsDescendantOf method returns true if the node is a descendant of the given parent.
+Use it to retrieve all descendants.

 C#